Dog Soldiers (film)

-Dog Soldiers is a 2002 British action horror film written, directed and edited by Neil Marshall, in his directorial debut, and starring Sean Pertwee, Kevin McKidd, Emma Cleasby and Liam Cunningham.
+Dog Soldiers is a 2002 British action horror film written, directed and edited by Neil Marshall in his feature directorial debut.
+Starring Sean Pertwee, Kevin McKidd, Emma Cleasby and Liam Cunningham, the film follows a squad of soldiers fighting to survive an attack by a pack of werewolves during a military training exercise in the Scottish Highlands.

-The film received positive reviews and launched the career of director Neil Marshall.
-Sequels were planned but did not happen.
+Dog Soldiers was theatrically released in the United Kingdom on 10 May 2002.
+The film launched Marshall's career as a filmmaker and received positive reviews.

 Plot

 A couple goes camping in the Scottish Highlands.
 The woman gives the man a silver letter opener as a present; shortly afterward they are killed in their tent by unseen assailants.
 Meanwhile, a soldier named Cooper runs through a forest in North Wales.
-He attacks his pursuers, but is overwhelmed and wrestled to the ground.
-It is revealed that Cooper is trying to join a special forces unit but fails when he refuses to shoot a dog in cold blood.
-He is returned to his unit by Captain Richard Ryan.
+He attacks his pursuers but is overwhelmed and wrestled to the ground.
+It is revealed that Cooper is trying to join a special forces unit, but when he refuses an order from Captain Richard Ryan to shoot a dog in cold blood, he is rejected and returned to his unit.

-Four weeks later, a squad of six British soldiers, including Cooper, are dropped into a remote area of the Scottish Highlands to carry out a training exercise against a Special Air Service unit.
+Four weeks later, a squad of six British soldiers, including Cooper, are dropped by helicopter into a remote area of the Scottish Highlands to carry out a training exercise against a Special Air Service unit.
 The following morning, they find the SAS unit's savaged remains.
 A badly wounded Captain Ryan, the only survivor, makes cryptic references to what attacked them.
 The troops retreat when unseen assailants begin pursuing them.

-While retreating, Corporal Bruce is impaled by a tree branch, which kills him, and Sergeant Wells is attacked.
-He is rescued by Cooper and carried to a rural roadside where the group meets Megan, a zoologist who takes them to a lonely house belonging to an unknown family.
+While retreating, Corporal Bruce is impaled by a tree branch and killed by his pursuers, and Sergeant Wells is attacked.
+He is rescued by Cooper and carried to a rural roadside where the group is rescued by Megan, a zoologist who drives them to an isolated house belonging to an unknown family.
 Soldiers Wells, Cooper, Spoon, Joe, and Terry remain.

-As darkness falls, the house is surrounded by attackers who are revealed to be werewolves.
+As darkness falls under a full moon, the house is surrounded by attackers who are revealed to be werewolves.
 The survivors try to get in the Land Rover but find it has been destroyed by the werewolves.
 The soldiers maintain a desperate defence against the creatures, believing that if they can make it to sunrise, the werewolves will revert to human form.

 Cooper and Megan treat Wells' wounds.
 After Terry is abducted and their ammunition runs short, they realize they will not be able to hold out and decide to try to escape.
-Spoon creates a diversion while Joe steals a Land Rover from the garage.
-Joe drives up to the house door, but is then killed by a werewolf that was hiding in the back seat.
+Spoon creates a diversion while Joe steals a Land Rover from the garage and drives up to the house, but he is killed by a werewolf hiding in the back seat.